-Visual Studio 2019 Preview can be downloaded from the link below.
-You need to have a Microsoft account to download the package.
+Visual Studio 2019 installer can be downloaded from the link below.

 After downloading and installing VS 2019, you are now ready to launch Visual Studio 2019 and start programming in Visual Basic 2019.